pfh/fitnoise/doc/what.md

 The most obvious form of distribution to use for E is a multivariate normal distribution.
 This yields a noise model where the variance is fixed globally (or a function of contextual information).
 Fitnoise supports this distribution, however it is generally better to allow the variance to vary from gene to gene somewhat.
 This can be achieved by using a multivariate t distribution.

-There is a "degrees of freedom" (df) parameter in this distribution that determines to what extent the variance is based on a global estimate versus an estimate from the data from that gene.
+There is a "degrees of freedom" (df) parameter in the multivariate t distribution that determines to what extent the variance is based on a global estimate versus an estimate from the data from that gene.
 When the df is small, the variance is mostly based on the gene.
 When the df is large, the variance is mostly based on the global estimate.

 This replicates Limma's moderated t-test and F-test capability.
+Fitnoise's `df` is equivalent to Limma's `prior.df`.